matter-labs/compiler-explorer/docs/AddingACompiler.md

 | interpreted      | Boolean    | Whether this is an interpreted language, and so the "compiler" is really an interpreter                          |
 | executionWrapper | Path       | Path to script that can execute the compiler's output (e.g. could run under `qemu` or `mpi_run` or similar)      |

-The `compilerType` option is special: it refers to the Javascript class in `lib/compilers/*.js` which handles running and handling output for this compiler type.
+The `compilerType` option refers to the class in the `lib/compilers/` directory, where the implementation of this compiler type is located.
+The value of this option must match the implementation file name and the value returned by the `key()` method.

 ## Adding a new compiler locally